By Roy Burner - Minister of the Gospel

 In the biblical sense of morality there is no such option; if one adheres to the Unadulterated Word of God.
 Similar words of morality are: Decency, ethics, godliness, integrity, righteousness, and virtue.
 Living up to such terms has been lacking in these latter years; with the ungodliness of man having an influence, rather than being rejected.

-Fragile morality is becoming more of a norm with the young of the land; who were instructed, at one time, towards adhering to the biblical principle of good morals.
+Fragile morality is becoming more of a norm with the young: who were instructed, at one time, towards adhering to the biblical principle of good morals.
 Scripture reveals: Train up a child in the way he should go, and when he is old, he will not depart from it (Proverbs 22:6).

 A Bible commentary noted: This refers to the total process of molding a child's life.
 Parental training should help children develop a taste of the things of God.
 When one is grown up, or a mature adult, the education in the home will last a lifetime.
 The parental role has diminished in these latter years; with the instructor having failed to be instructed, as a result there is failure to pass on biblical instruction to the next generation.